ethereum-oasis-op/oasis-open-project/README.md

 * Kyle Thomas, Provide ([@kthomas](https://github.com/kthomas))
 * John Wolpert, Baseline TSC Chair ([@humbitious](https://github.com/humbitious))

-For information on joining sponsoring these projects or joining the governing board, please contact [Jory Burson](https://github.com/jorydotcom), OASIS Open Projects Program Manager, or email [op-admin@oasis-open.org]().
+For information on joining sponsoring these projects or joining the governing board, please contact the OASIS Open Projects Program Manager at [op-admin@oasis-open.org]().

 ## List of projects & TSCs
 Each Ethereum OASIS project is managed by a Technical Steering Committee and overseen by the Project Governing Board.